JeanNSHUTI/MasterMind56955_JRN/Readme.md

 This is a 3-part project that contains:
 1. A Windows forms client application for the classic MasterMind game which sends points earned to Server if game over/completed.
-2. A Server that for now, sends an ackonowledge message when client is connected and
+2. A Server that for now, sends an ackonowledge message when client is connected and prints incoming data from clients.
-3. A Bindings project containing network packet definitions and interpretations
+3. A Bindings project containing network packet definitions and interpretations used by both server and client.

 Sources for this project:
 1. [Mastermind](https://github.com/reyesreg/mastermind) by Reg Reyes